MKmasterg/todolist/README.md

 ```
 ## Usage

+> **⚠️ CLI Deprecation Notice:**
+> The command-line interface (CLI) is deprecated and will be removed in future versions.
+Please use the RESTful API for all interactions.
+See below for API usage instructions.

 Once the application starts, you'll see a welcome message and a command prompt (`>`).
 Here are the available commands:

 ### Project Commands